 The National Institute for Clinical Excellence (NICE) states that brief single-session interventions should not be routinely offered.

-‘Debriefing’, using the Mitchell model has been shown at best to be ineffective and at worst harmful for psychological trauma.
-This is in part because someone could potentially be re-traumatised by made to re-experience the sights, sounds and feelings of the original incident.
+Debriefing, using the Mitchell model, has been shown at best to be ineffective and at worst to be harmful after psychological trauma.
+This is in part because someone could potentially be re-traumatised by being made to re-experience the sights, sounds and feelings of the original incident.
 This type of intervention interferes with the natural healing process.

 In addition, Critical Incident Stress Debriefing offered only a single intervention.
 There was no way of knowing how people were really doing after a potentially traumatic event.
 Whereas a TRiM assessment offers a baseline against which the outcome of further individual assessments can be compared.